score-spec/docs/content/en/docs/Reference/_index.md

 It is up to the Score implementation (CLI tool) how and when the resource reference is resolved, and when the referenced values substitution occurs.

-For example, `Score -compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate ([read more](https://docs.docker.com/compose/environment-variables/#the-env-file)).
+For example, `score-compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate ([read more](https://docs.docker.com/compose/environment-variables/#the-env-file)).

 Simple Score file with a single resource: